JcaPetri/Apolo-Articles-MySql/README.md

 			    OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
 			    DateCreated			--> The DateCreated is the record creation datetime UTC.
 			    DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 			    TableHistory		-->	The TableHistory contain then change history of each column.

+		ArtGeneralPropertyOptionalFields_Tbl
+			Contains the Articles General Properties Optional Fields This optional property is used to set up a property for a specific General Property.
+The others general properties do not have this property.
+			In each record you specify the property and the value it assumes for each item.
+			The key for each record:
+			  ID		--> is the uniqueidentifier auto generated.
+			  IDNum	--> is the autoincrement number auto generated.
+			The unique Key is the union of:
+			  TableFieldIDn    				-> the table field ArtSysEntityStructures_Mir, this table is linked with the System database throw Kafka.
+			  ArtGeneralPropertyIDn		-> the article general property, from the ArtGeneralProperties_Tbl.
+This table has the key combination of ArtGeneralPropertyIDn an GroupIDn
+			Kafka/RabbitMQ:
+			  The ArtGeneralPropertyIDn + TableIDn combination can be the topic.
+			Common Field/Columns for all tables
+			  The objective of these are to store critical information for the system and the record history.
+			    StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+			    CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+			    LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+			    OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+			    DateCreated			--> The DateCreated is the record creation datetime UTC.
+			    DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+			    TableHistory		-->	The TableHistory contain then change history of each column.

+		Articles_Tbl
+			Contains the articles informations.
+This table has the article for each Microservice.

+ ArticleOptionalFields_Tbl  --> Contains the optional fields/columns of the articles informations.
+    ArtRelations_Tbl  --> Contains the relation between articles.
+It could be substitutes, complementary, etc.